 10. Replace your hygiene products routinely

-Paying attention to your personal hygiene will shield you from illnesses and contribute towards making you a better person.
-If the cleaning up routine ever sounds monotonous to you, try experiments different products or the same product in a different scent to make it enjoyable.
+Paying attention to your personal hygiene will shield you from illnesses and contribute to making you a better person.
+If the cleaning up routine ever sounds monotonous to you, try experimenting with different products or the same product in a different scent to make it enjoyable.

 Find methods that work for you, and never show irresponsibility towards your cleanliness regimen as it is the best investment you make in yourself.